ChrisLuddy/Project2024/README.md

 7. Final QA and Adjustments

    - Comprehensive Testing:
      - Perform a final review of the design and functionality across all devices (desktop, mobile, tablet).
-Use feedback from the team, lecturers, or external testers to ensure the site performs well in various scenarios.
+Use feedback from the team or lecturers to ensure the site performs well in various scenarios.
    - Issue Resolution:
      - Address any remaining visual or performance issues before final deployment.
    - User Experience Optimization: